tidepool-org/uploader/README.md

 ## Known bugs
 * You have to have your serial device plugged in before you run it.
 That will get fixed soonish.
+* It's not really a bug, but if you try to upload the same Insulet file twice in a row without restarting, it will silently do nothing (because the file chooser hasn't changed since last time so it doesn't know you selected anything).
+There's no point in doing that anyway as the data was just uploaded.

 ## How to use it